First-time buyers: 12 questions we get asked

 YOUR MORTGAGE IS SECURED ON YOUR HOME.
 THINK CAREFULLY BEFORE SECURING OTHER DEBTS AGAINST YOUR HOME.
 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.

-Luke Pummell Direct Sales Manager
+Luke Pummell Head of Direct Sales

 You can check the Financial Services register on the FCA's website.